Victoria, Princess Royal: Family life

 During the Austro-Prussian War, Victoria and Frederick received a hard blow.
 Sigismund, their fourth child, died of meningitis at 21 months on 18 June 1866, just a few days before the Battle of Königgrätz.
 The tragedy devastated the Crown Princess, who received no comfort from her mother or her in-laws.
 Queen Victoria, still mourning the loss of Prince Albert, did not understand her daughter's feelings and believed that the loss of a child was much less severe than that of a husband.
 Queen Augusta demanded that her daughter-in-law quickly resume her official duties.

-With peace restored in Germany, the Crown Prince frequently traveled abroad to represent the Berlin court.
+With peace restored in Germany, the crown prince frequently travelled abroad to represent the Berlin court.
 Victoria rarely accompanied her husband on the trips, mainly because they tried to keep their expenses to a minimum.
-In addition, the Crown Princess did not want to leave her children for long periods of time.
+In addition, the crown princess did not want to leave her children for long periods of time.
 After Sigismund's death, the royal family grew with the arrival of four new children between 1866 and 1872.
 While the elder children (Wilhelm, Charlotte and Henry) were left in the care of governesses, the younger ones (Sigismund, Victoria, Waldemar, Sophie and Margaret) were raised personally by Victoria, which was a point of conflict with both her mother and mother-in-law.

 In Berlin, Victoria's situation remained difficult, and her relationship with Queen Augusta, who also had liberal ideas, continued to be tense.
 Any gesture from her was a pretext for the worst criticism from her mother-in-law; for example, Augusta disapproved when Victoria chose to use a landau instead of a traditional barouche with two horses.
 The opposition between the two women grew so much that Queen Victoria had to intercede for her daughter with William I.